fl0zone/fl0-docs/docs/builds/buildpacks/ruby.md

 5. 3.0.6
 6. 3.0.5

 To change your Ruby version, ensure that one of the above versions are specified in your `Gemfile`.
-For example, add the following to the `Genmfile`:
+For example, add the following to the `Gemfile`:
 ```
 ruby "3.2.2"
 ```